 Ricci is first among equals as Roberta, a sharp-witted tomboy who’s amusingly unsettled by her budding attraction to a cute neighbor boy.
 (None too plausibly, she grows up to be the smart-mouthed doctor played by Rosie O’Donnell.)
 Birch is Tina, a flashy little dynamo who’s already rehearsing her Oscar acceptance speech.
 She grows up to be the much-married actress played by Melanie Griffith, which seems about right.

 Ashleigh Aston Moore is Chrissy, an easily flustered prude who grows up to be the equally flustery and prudish Rita Wilson.
-And Hoffmann is Samantha, a wise-beyond-her-years philosopher.
-As grownup Samantha, a blocked writer, Moore provides pic’s melancholy narration.
+And Hoffmann is Samantha, a wise-beyond-her-years philosopher who provides the episodic story with a unifying point of view.
+As grownup Samantha, a blocked writer, Demi Moore provides pic’s melancholy narration.

 “Now and Then” strongly recalls “Stand by Me,” not merely in the way the young protagonists become fascinated with an unsolved murder, but in how it turns on a key transitional period in the lives of characters.

 In this case, the girls discover that the world beyond their small town may offer all sorts of rude surprises.
 Worse, even in their own hometown, death, divorce and other upheavals undermine their heretofore unshakable sense of security.

 Which isn’t to say, of course, that they can’t have a good time with such harmless pursuits as se-ances, sports and tentative boy-gazing.
 But by summer’s end, the sage Samantha has good reason to wonder if she and her friends will ever again be so happy.

 “Now” is much more adept at depicting childhood’s end than at presenting adult relationships.